Fieel/go-nativewiki/README.md

 ## Pages

-This simple implementation uses two html templates and .txt data sources to create and show individual pages.
+This simple implementation uses some html templates and .txt data sources to create and show individual pages.

 Pages are stored in the /pages subdirectory.